CRED-CLUB/ARTIF/README.md

 ```
 The score represents a lower risk for the IP as the threat score is high.
 The higher the score the lesser the non-malicious IP it is.

-**Note:** Instance with 8GB RAM are recommended for ARTIF  installation.
+**Note:** Instance with 8GB RAM is recommended for ARTIF installation.

 Setting up docker containers